 - And last, but most important, what is the will of God in this matter?
 Looking at this objectively as possible, it doesn’t look to me like we deserve a better president than we currently have.
 If 50% of the country is happy with either a criminal or a communist what chance have we of maintaining our freedoms?
 But, God is gracious, and whereas He never gives a nation a worse leader than it deserves, He has sometimes given a country a second chance, (Israel, for instance) so maybe.
 He does answer prayer and millions of us are praying for the welfare of this nation and all it once stood for.
 We also need to at least glance at biblical prophecy, which has always been dead on in the past, so it bears looking at now.
 What will this election look like to our non-Christian countrymen if the Rapture really does take place?
 Could, you know.

 So what do you think will happen?
 I know one thing for sure – we will be highly entertained for the rest of the year -- entertained in the edge-of-the-seat horror movie sense of the word, but entertained nevertheless.
 There is one blessing in the chaos; I’m very clear about all of this being out of my control, so I’ll not worry, just watch and pray.

-Deana Chadwell blogs at www.ASingleWindow.com and is an adjunct writing professor at Pacific Bible College in southwestern Oregon.
+Deana Chadwell is an adjunct professor and department head at Pacific Bible College https://pacificbible.edu in southern Oregon.
+She teaches writing, logic, and literature.
+She can be contacted at firstname.lastname@example.org.